Hiten Tejwani: Career

 In 2013, he appeared in Sanskaar - Dharohar Apno Ki as Murli.
 He later played Nitin Joshi in Colors TV's Meri Aashiqui Tum Se Hi.
 In 2015, Tejwani played the role of Dr. Anant in Balika Vadhu. and also played Niranjan Chaturvedi in Gangaa from 2015 to 2017.

 In 2017, Tejwani was a celebrity contestant in the Bigg Boss 11, the Indian version of the reality TV show Big Brother, which premiered on 1 October.
 He survived for 11 weeks until he got evicted on 17 December (Day 77).
 In 2018, he appeared in Colors TV's show Tantra where he plays a role of Inspector Bharat Singh Rathore.
 In 2019, he portrayed Viraj Roy in &TV's Daayan.
 As of February 2019, he was a contestant on Kitchen Champion 5 with his wife Gauri Pradhan Tejwani.
 Tejwani will play a professor in the upcoming film Nobel Peace.

 From 2020 to 2021, he appeared as Shiv Narayan Gupta in Star Bharat's Gupta Brothers.
 In July 2022, he joined the cast Colors TV's show Swaran Ghar as Arjun Deol.
 From April 2025 to July 2025, he played Nitin Jaiswal in Colors TV's Meri Bhavya Life.
 Since July 2025, he returns playing Karan Virani in StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.
+Since August 2026, he portray Dr. Col. Suryakant Thakur in Colors TV's 108 Base Hospital – Uri.